-Why Breathing is the Most Important Thing You’ll Ever Do
+Why Breathing Is The Most Important Thing You'll Ever Do

-“To breathe properly is to live properly.” – Robin Sharma
+“To breathe properly is to live properly.”

 For many people in this day and age, our minds run to what we need to do NEXT and what steps are required to get there.
 We think of what we have to do and what we have to do after that.